 - Complimentary fish cleaning and preparation for the fish processor

-If you choose to rent a car, or RV from Anchorage you are truly rewarded with one of the most awe inspiring and beautiful scenic drives around.
-Along your journey to the Kenai you will travel south along the Seward highway where you will want to keep a watchful eye out for Moose, Dall Sheep, the occasional Black or Brown Bear, and Beluga Whale along Turnagain Arm.
-The City of Soldotna, and Kenai is about two and a half hours from Anchorage with an absolutely beautiful drive.
+If you choose to rent a car or RV from Anchorage, you are truly rewarded with one of the most awe-inspiring and beautiful scenic drives around.
+Along your journey to the Kenai, you will travel south along the Seward Highway where you will want to keep a watchful eye out for Moose, Dall Sheep, the occasional Black or Brown Bear, and Beluga Whale along Turnagain Arm.
+The Cities of Soldotna and Kenai are about two and a half hours from Anchorage.